Nicola37/Nicola37.github.io/README.md

-# Nicola Frachesen's Website
+# Nicola Frachesen's Website & Portfolio
-My personal website.
-Contains an about section, brief portfolio, resume, and contact information.
+Contains an about section, overview of design projects, resume, and contact information.

 https://nicolafrachesen.com